Even-cycle decompositions of graphs with no odd-$K_4$-minor: Signed graphs, re-signing, and odd minors

 \section{Signed graphs, re-signing, and odd minors}

 A \emph{signed graph} is a pair $(G, \Sigma)$ consisting of a graph $G$ together with a \emph{signature} $\Sigma \subseteq E(G)$.
-The edges in $\Sigma$ are \emph{odd} and the other edges are \emph{even}.
-A cycle (or path) is \emph{even} if it contains an even number of odd edges; otherwise it is \emph{odd}.
-We overload terminology and say that a signed graph $(G, \Sigma)$ is \emph{even cycle decomposable}, if $E(G)$ can be partitioned into even cycles of $(G, \Sigma)$.
+The edges in $\Sigma$ are \emph{negative} and the other edges are \emph{positive}.
+A cycle (or path) is \emph{balanced} if it contains an even number of negative edges; otherwise it is \emph{unbalanced}.
+We say that a signed graph $(G, \Sigma)$ is \emph{balanced-cycle decomposable}, if $E(G)$ can be partitioned into balanced cycles of $(G, \Sigma)$.